Florian-Wilhelm/Raspberry-Pi-test-code/Project-5/README.md

 ## Description

-An IoT device comprising a Raspberry Pi Pico, three sensors (including the HIH4020 air humidity sensor), additional passive electronic components and the ESP8266.
+An IoT device comprising a Raspberry Pi Pico, three sensors (including the HIH4020 air humidity sensor), additional passive electronic components and the ESP8266 for WiFi.

 ## Test Software